wp732/ssc_assignment_1/docs/assignment5_readme.txt

 # After publication I change permissions for the container to read only
 # via Package Settings at https://github.com/wp732/ssc_assignment_1/pkgs/container/citool

-# With the citool container in place, I then cretaed .github/workflows/ci.yml that makes
+# With the citool container in place, I then created .github/workflows/ci.yml that makes
 # use of the this container during the test: job that gets trigger when a push to main
 # branch occurs.
 The test job will launch the container in a GitHub runner (you will
 # note I use ubuntu-24.04-arm for the runner since I built my container on my